Of all the different cocktail bases out there, rum cocktails are probably some of my favorites.

 But for the most part, rum blends into the background, letting the other ingredients take center stage.

-For this list, I’ve pulled together 20 rum cocktails of all kinds – sweet, rich, alcohol-heavy, alcohol-light, tart, tangy, and everything in between.
+So for this list, I’ve pulled together 20 rum cocktails of all kinds – sweet, rich, alcohol-heavy, alcohol-light, tart, tangy, and everything in between.

 I hope you’ll find something you like!